 This post may contain affiliate links.

-- Add a little fishy fun to your math lessons with this One Fish Two Fish counting game which has kids rolling dice to determine how many fish to add to the fishbowl.
+Add a little fishy fun to your math lessons with this One Fish Two Fish counting game which has kids rolling dice to determine how many fish to add to the fishbowl.
 Mama Miss

 Beginning readers can practice reading sight words with a fun fish-themed sight words game that’s perfect for this book!
+Inspiration Laboratories

-- With some crafts sticks, construction paper, and this tutorial from Glued to My Crafts, your preschoolers can make their own fish.
+With some crafts sticks, construction paper, and this tutorial , your preschoolers can make their own fish.
+Glued to My Crafts

-- Kids can make their own fishbowl craft with a paper plate and a unique painting medium.
+Children can make their own fishbowl craft with a paper plate and a unique painting medium.
 Be sure to check this one out.
-I Can Teach My Child.
+I Can Teach My Child

-- Kids Activities Blog shares fun fish cupcakes that you can make for snack time or dessert.
+Whip up a batch of fun fish cupcakes that you can make for snack time or dessert.
+Kids Activities Blog

-- Kids can work on their fine motor skills as they go fishing with these felt fish from Living Life and Learning.
+Little ones can work on their fine motor skills as they go fishing with these felt fish.
+Living Life and Learning

-- Here’s another fun fish craft which uses construction paper and cupcake liners.
-I Heart Crafty Things.
+Here’s another fun fish craft which uses construction paper and cupcake liners.
+I Heart Crafty Things

 Free Fish-Counting Fun Printable